 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Quitting smoking and tobacco is an important part of your cancer treatment and care.
-Read below to learn how smoking and tobacco can affect your treatment and how quitting can improve your health.
+Quitting smoking and commercial tobacco use is an important part of your cancer treatment and care.
+Read below to learn how smoking and commercial tobacco use can affect your treatment and how quitting can improve your health.

-Before starting treatment and during it, smoking and using tobacco can:
+Before starting treatment and during it, smoking and using commercial tobacco can:

-Smoking and using tobacco when you have cancer can cause:
+Smoking and using commercial tobacco when you have cancer can cause:

 This can happen even if your first cancer was not caused by smoking or using tobacco.

-Quit smoking and using tobacco during cancer treatment to:
+Quit smoking and using commercial tobacco during cancer treatment to: